Dereto/wap-final/README.md

 ## Testing

+The database has preload 6 books and 3 users.
+Node.js is serving images the books needed, to access images with uuid, visit http://localhost:8080/image/<uuid>
-For backend api detail, please refer to http://localhost:8080/api/docs, if you can, make sure the api you tried to implement on front end works by Postman or /docs or other debugging tools.
+For backend api details, please refer to http://localhost:8080/api/docs.

 ## Cleanup